redis/redis-doc/commands/getset.md

-Atomically sets _key_ to _value_ and returns the old value stored at _key_.
+Atomically sets the _key_ to the [Redis string](/docs/data-types/strings) _value_ and returns the old value stored at the _key_.
-Returns an error when _key_ exists but does not hold a string value.
+Returns an error when the _key_ exists but doesn't hold a string value.
 Any previous time-to-live associated with the key is discarded on successful `SET` operation.

 ## Design pattern